turingschool/front-end-curriculum/lessons/module-4/http-vs-https.md

 ## Switching from HTTP to HTTPS

-The process for converting an entire site from HTTP to HTTPS is fairly simple, though it does require a lot of steps:
+The process for converting an entire site from HTTP to HTTPS is fairly simple, though it does require quite a few steps.
+The larger your site or application, the more involved this process can get.
+At a high-level, the transition includes the following processes:

-Purchase an SSL certificate and a dedicated IP address from your hosting company.
+* Purchasing an SSL certificate from your hosting provider about 100/yr)
-Install and configure the SSL certificate.
+* Install and configure the SSL certificate - this process can vary depending on your application setup.
+DigitalOcean has a solid [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-an-ssl-certificate-from-a-commercial-certificate-authority) that can give you some insight into the installation & configuration process
-Perform a full back-up of your site in case you need to revert back.
+* Ensure a complete backup of your application in its HTTP state exists in case the transition needs to be rolled back for any reason
-Configure any hard internal links within your website, from HTTP to HTTPS.
+* Rewrite any hard-coded, internal links within you application from `http://` to `https://`
-Update any code libraries, such as JavaScript, Ajax and any third-party plugins.
-Redirect any external links you control to HTTPS, such as directory listings.
+* Redirect any external links you control to `https://`
-Update htaccess applications, such as Apache Web Server, LiteSpeed, NGinx Config and your internet services manager function (such as Windows Web Server), to redirect HTTP traffic to HTTPS.
-If you are using a content delivery network (CDN), update your CDN's SSL settings.
-Implement 301 redirects on a page-by-page basis.
+* Implement permanent 301 redirects for each page
-Update any links you use in marketing automation tools, such as email links.
-Update any landing pages and paid search links.
-Set up an HTTPS site in Google Search Console and Google Analytics.
+* Rewire your application in [Google Search Console](https://www.google.com/webmasters/tools/home?hl=en&pli=1), Google Analytics, and other tracking tools you might be using

 ## Extended Validation SSL